Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 For fans of Power Rangers everything that went wrong between SPD and Jungle Fury can be blamed on Executive Producer Bruce Kalish.
 It didn't help his case that immediately after he left the show RPM was made which became an instant fan favorite.

 Also not helping Kalish was an interview conducted early on into his taking over the reigns of the show.
-He actually did what was noted above: he made himself the face of the season (in this case, SPD).
+He made himself the face of the season (in this case, SPD).
 SPD is generally considered a Base Breaker season, so the critics latched onto his earlier statement when expressing their displeasure.
 As he has admitted, Kalish also hurt himself by not watching any of the preceding twelve seasons when he took over (though that was reportedly later rectified) and being under the misconception that he was supposed to outright translate (rather than adapt) Super Sentai.

 Kalish is slowly getting vindicated due though thanks to the revelations of Disney's growing disillusionment with the franchise that led to the episode count and funding cuts and its near-cancellations and the fact his cut and paste tenure's looking more and more ambitious compared to the watered down translationPower Rangers Samurai.
 And Jonathan Tzachor was a base breaker in the first Saban Era...